How To Make Blue & White Easter Eggs

 My new blue and white eggs may easily be described as Folk Art and the last thing I would consider myself to be is an artist of any sort.
-Thank goodness for Google Image search!
+Thank goodness for Pinterest.

 The first thing I searched was how to draw paisley because I love paisley so much!
 I selected the easiest tutorial I could possibly find.

-Drawing a simple paisley design wasn’t as hard as I thought it would be.
+Drawing a simple paisley design using a marker to decorate Easter eggs wasn’t as hard as I thought it would be.
 It was fun because you can make each one different.
 There are no rules, just have fun with it.

-My egg designs are all combinations of ideas inspired by the plethora of images I found on both Google and Pinterest.
+My paisley Easter egg designs are all combinations of ideas inspired by the plethora of images I found of Easter Eggs on Pinterest and Google.

 Joann’s had all of their Easter items half price plus I had a 20% off my total purchase coupon.

-Their plain white eggs are a bit better quality for crafting in my opinion.
+Their plain white plastic Easter eggs are a bit better quality for crafting in my opinion.
 They are a solid piece, not two pieces and a thicker plastic.
 Don’t forget to take your coupon!